 Neutropenia

-Neutropenia is a condition that causes you to have a low number of neutrophils in your blood.
+Neutropenia is a condition that causes a low number of neutrophils in your blood.
 Neutrophils are a type of white blood cell made in the bone marrow.
-They help your body fight infection and bacteria.
+Neutrophils remove bacteria, viruses, and fungi to protect you from infections.

 WHILE YOU ARE HERE: